Lightelligence/rules_verilog/README.md

 ## Caveats

 ### Vendor Support
-These rules were written with the Cadence tools as the underlying compiler and simulator.
+These rules were written with the Cadence and Synopsys tools as the underlying compiler and simulator.
 Abstraction leaks are prevalent throughout the rules.

 ### UVM Testbenches
 While rules for unit tests exist, the [verilog_dv_tb](docs/defs.md#verilog_dv_tb) and [verilog_dv_test_cfg](docs/defs.md#verilog_dv_test_cfg) rules are intended to work in conjunction with an external script capable of spawning many parallel simulations.
 Documentation throughout this codebase refers to a tool called `simmer` which may be released in a future version.